Skip to main content

 When do you need to convert between BTU per Hour and Kilowatts?

-A metric unit of power equal to 1,000 watts.
+A metric unit of power equal to exactly 1,000 watts.
 BTU per Hour and Kilowatt are both power units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.

 More Power Conversions